QUARTERLY EPS CHANGE (THIS QUARTER VS. SAME QUARTER LAST YEAR): [FAIL]

 LOOK FOR LEADING INDUSTRIES:

 Companies who have consistently cut debt over the last 3 years, or who have a Debt/Equity ratio less than 2, are looked at favorably.
-HPY, whose Debt/Equity for the last 3 years (from earliest to the most recent fiscal year) was 0.24%, 0.58%, 2.09%, fails this test.
+HPY, which has a Debt/Equity ratio of 1.77%, passes this test.

 RETURN ON EQUITY: [FAIL]